frankjony17/react-complete-guide/12-sending-http-requests-project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### Section 14: Sending Http Requests (e.g. Connecting to a Database) [11-sending-http-requests-project]
+### Section 14: Sending Http Requests (e.g. Connecting to a Database) [12-sending-http-requests-project]
+- Preparing The Project For The Next Steps.
-- Sending a GET Request.
+- Sending a POST Request.
-- Using async / await.
-- Handling Loading & Data States.
-- Handling Http Errors.
-- Using useEffect() For Requests.
+- Wrap Up.
 ---